ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-protocol.md

     TokenRequest.blinded_message, info)
 ~~~

+SetupPOPRFServer is in {{OPRF, Section 3.2}} and Evaluate is
-The Issuer then creates a TokenResponse structured as follows:
+defined in {{OPRF, Section 3.3.3}}.
+The Issuer then creates
+a TokenResponse structured as follows:

 ~~~
 struct {